Create index in MongoDB

 db.Details.createIndexes([{ "First_name": 1}, {"Date_Of_Birth": 1 }])

-Here we created multiple indexes in ascending order on First_name and Date_Of_Birth fields.
+Here, we created various indexes in ascending order on the First_name and Date_Of_Birth fields.

 db.Details.getIndexes()

-Here, we successfully created the multiple indexes in ascending order.
+Here, we successfully created multiple indexes in ascending order.

 Read: How to store images in MongoDB

-We can create an index in descending order on the field for a collection and this index can support a descending sort.
-The reason behind using INDEX because, it is a sorted data structure, so the request will be executed faster.
+We can create an index in descending order on the field for a collection, and this index can support a descending sort.
+The reason for using INDEX is that it is a sorted data structure, so the request will be executed faster.

-Now, we create the index in descending order in MongoDB and more understand with the help of an example.
+Now, we create the index in descending order in MongoDB and gain a deeper understanding with the help of an example.

 Example:

-In this example, we use the same collection (Details) as we use above and create an index in descending order on the First_Name field.
+In this example, we use the same collection (Details) as we used above and create an index in descending order on the First_Name field.

 db.Details.createIndex({ "First_Name": -1})